C++ API to Export SVG to DOTX

-Aspose.Total for C++ file format automation libraries allows C++ developer to convert SVG to DOTX in two simple steps.
+Aspose.Total for C++ is a suite of file format automation libraries that enables C++ developers to easily convert SVG to DOTX in two simple steps.
 Firstly, you can use Aspose.PDF for C++ API to convert SVG file format to DOC.
-Secondly, by using advanced Word Document Processing API Aspose.Words for C++ , you can export DOC to DOTX.
+This API provides a comprehensive set of features for creating, editing, and manipulating PDF documents.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to DOTX.
+This API provides a wide range of features for creating, editing, and manipulating Microsoft Word documents.
+With Aspose.Total for C++, developers can quickly and easily convert SVG to DOTX with just a few lines of code.

 C++ API to Render SVG to DOTX